fetchai/fetchd/README.md

 # Fetch.ai fetchd repository

 This repository contains the source code for validators on the Fetch network.
 The source is based on the [wasmd](https://github.com/CosmWasm/wasmd) variant of the Cosmos-SDK, which includes a virtual machine that compiles to WebAssembly.
 It contains Fetch.ai-specific updates required for the test networks and future mainnet, including a decentralized random beacon (DRB) and a novel, compact multi-signatures scheme.
-Versions of this repository are not currently syncrhonised with either wasmd or the Cosmos-SDK.
-Please refer to the [releases](https://github.com/fetchai/fetchd/releases) section for the compatiblity with upstream versions.
+Versions of this repository are not currently synchronised with either wasmd or the Cosmos-SDK.
+Please refer to the [releases](https://github.com/fetchai/fetchd/releases) section for the compatibility with upstream versions.

 **Note**: Requires [Go 1.16+](https://golang.org/dl/)